StudentBroken/StudentBroken/readme.md

 ---

 ### 🔧 The Workbench
 I specialize in bridging the gap between digital code and physical machines.
-From reverse-engineering proprietary hardware to designing custom PCB-integrated 3D prints, I build things that move, fly, or automate the world around me.
+From reverse-engineering proprietary hardware to designing custom PCB and 3D prints, I build things that move, fly, or automate the world around me.

 #### **Core Hardware Competencies:**
 *   **Embedded Systems:** ESP32 / Arduino / Raspberry Pi (C++, Python, MicroPython).